Get Started: VOLED Process

 Organize all the information and research you collected.

-Prior to your appointment, complete the TA/NCPACE Policy and Procedures Training (dtd October 2019) and the Navy Virtual Counseling 101 training in MyNavy Education.
+Prior to your appointment, complete the TA/NCPACE Policy and Procedures Training (dtd October 2019) and the Navy Virtual Training 101 training in MyNavy Education.

 This training is required once per lifetime/service term.
 Once completed, the results are recorded in your MyNavy Education record.
 Retain a copy for your records.